Saran-Nag/SPAC_Shiny-Purdue-2025/README.md

 # SPAC_Shiny – Windows Installation for Modularize Branch

 ## Branch

-This setup guide is tailored for the `modularize` branch.
+This setup guide is for the `modularize` branch.

 ---